benmomo/scene-datalake-doc/docs/dl_user_guide.md

 ## Front-end
-The front-end is basically a web server (nginx) acting as proxy with a set of web page that gives access to all services related to the SCENE datalae, as depicted in the Figure below:
+The front-end is basically a web server (nginx) acting as a proxy with a set of web pages that give access to all services related to the SCENE data lake, as depicted in the Figure below:

   - By clicking on the **Ontology viewer** icon/link, the user will be redirected to the Ontology view, which has its own UI
   - The **Data Lake UI** redirects to the Minio Front-end.
 Minio represents the core part of the data lake